Comprehensive Guide to Roof Moss Removal

 Power washing can be an effective method for removing moss, but it must be done with care to avoid damaging your roof.

-• Low Pressure:
+- Low Pressure:

-• Angle and Distance: Spray at a downward angle and maintain a safe distance from the roof to prevent water from getting under the shingles.
+Use a low-pressure setting to gently wash away moss and debris.
+High pressure can dislodge or damage shingles. - Angle and Distance: Spray at a downward angle and maintain a safe distance from the roof to prevent water from getting under the shingles.

-• Post-Cleaning Inspection:
+- Post-Cleaning Inspection:

 After power washing, inspect the roof for any loose shingles or other issues that may need attention.